mvolkmann/blog/src/swift/SwiftPackageManager.md

 This enables verifying the functionality of a package before deploying the initial version or changes to it.

+To run all of the tests in a package, select Product ...
+Test or press cmd-u.

 ## Documentation

 Package documentation is provided by the README .md file and by